Wiley v Keokuk (1870): Legal proceedings

 After Keokuk had been jailed, he filed a writ of habeas corpus.
 Keokuk was then granted the writ of habeas corpus.
 Keokuk initially submitted this filing to the lower district court in Kansas.
 James Christian, who partnered in a law firm with James Lane, was the appointed attorney for Moses Keokuk.
 Samuel Riggs was the attorney for Albert Wiley.
 Keokuk won the trial in the lower court.
 Keokuk also decided to sue for the damages that were inflicted upon him.
 Wiley challenged the ruling and appealed to the findings of the court to the Kansas Supreme Court for a new trial.
 This is because Wiley believed that Keokuk was not following the declaration made by of the U.S. Commissioner of Native American Affairs, and he was doing his job as an Indian Agent by reporting Keokuk's activity.
 Indian Agents at this time were held responsible for upholding and implementing United States Federal Indian Policy.
-The Kansas Supreme Court upheld the initial rulings of the lower district court._{ } This was notable due to the courts recognizing and acknowledging the legality of Native American’s right to move freely on and off of their reservations.
+The Kansas Supreme Court upheld the initial rulings of the lower district court.
+This was notable due to the courts recognizing and acknowledging the legality of Native American’s right to move freely on and off of their reservations.
 This was also notable because the justice system stood firmly with the concept that all individuals have the right to file for habeas corpus, regardless of their identity.
 The ruling of this case created a message acknowledging an extent of Native American autonomy in Kansas, even though many federal policies stood in contrast to the idea.